Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before you use MS-Access to connect to your project database make sure
-that the MySQL ODBC driver has been installed on your PC (see ?) and
+that the MySQL ODBC driver has been installed on your PC (see `Installing and Configuring the MySQL ODBC Driver`_) and
-that you have generated your project database (see ?).
+that you have generated your project database (see `Installing and Configuring the MySQL ODBC Driver`_).
 Then go through
 the following steps:

 -  Launch MS-Access and open a new database.